merely-useful/py-rse/index.md

 :   To go through the \gref{issues}{issue} associated with a project and decide which are currently priorities.
 Triage is one of the key responsibilities of a \gref{project manager}{project_manager}.

 **tuple**<a id="tuple"></a>
 :   A data type that has a fixed number of parts, such as the three color components of a red-green-blue color specification.
-Tuples are immutable (their values can not be reset.)
+Tuples are immutable (their values cannot be reset.)

 **unit test**<a id="unit_test"></a>
 :   A test that exercises one function or feature of a piece of software and produces \gref{pass}{pass_test}, \gref{fail}{fail_test}, or \gref{error}{error_test}.
 See also: [integration test](#integration_test)